Nameservice

 Step 5: Enable current user execution

-Set the required configuration options to enable current user execution with the nameservice:
+Set the required configuration option to enable current user execution with the nameservice:

 [Applications]